History of the Social Democratic Party of Germany: Nazi era and SoPaDe (1933–1945)

-German Republic
+Contemporary Germany

 From occupation to the Federal Republic (1946–1966)

 The SPD was recreated after World War II in 1946 and admitted in all four occupation zones.
 In West Germany, it was initially in opposition from the first election of the newly founded Federal Republic in 1949 until 1966.
 The party had a leftist period and opposed the republic's integration into Western structures, believing that this might diminish the chances for German reunification.

 The SPD was somewhat hampered for much of the early history of the Federal Republic, in part because the bulk of its former heartland was now in the Soviet occupation sector, which later became East Germany.
 In the latter area, the SPD was forced to merge with the Communist Party of Germany to form the Socialist Unity Party of Germany (SED) in 1946.
-The few recalcitrant SPD members were quickly pushed out, leaving the SED as essentially a renamed KPD.
+The few recalcitrant SPD members were quickly pushed out, leaving the SED as essentially a renamed and enlarged KPD.
 In the British Occupation Zone, the SPD held a referendum on the issue of merging with the KPD, with 80% of party members rejecting such a fusion.
 This referendum was ignored by the newly formed SED.

 Nonetheless, a few former SPD members held high posts in the East German government.
 Otto Grotewohl served as East Germany's first prime minister from 1949 to 1964.
-For much of that time he retained the perspective of a left-wing social democrat, and publicly advocated a less repressive approach to governing during the time of the crackdown on the East German uprising of 1953.
+For much of that time he retained some vestiges of his SPD roots.
+For instance, he publicly advocated a less repressive approach to governing, especially during the crackdown on the East German uprising of 1953.
 Friedrich Ebert, Jr., son of former president Ebert, served as mayor of East Berlin from 1949 to 1967; he'd reportedly been blackmailed into supporting the merger by using his father's role in the schism of 1918 against him.

 During the fall of Communist rule in 1989, the SPD (first called SDP) was re-established as a separate party in East Germany (Social Democratic Party in the GDR), independent of the rump SED, and then merged with its West German counterpart upon reunification.